 Environmental policy

-The nation’s U.N.
-Education Index score was 0.650 in 2019, which represents a noteworthy improvement compared to 10 years ago (0.579 in 2009).
-From 2000 to 2021, the proportion of 25- to 34-year-olds with tertiary education in Indonesia rose (albeit at a slower rate than the average across OECD countries) by almost 13 percentage points (from 6% in 2000 to 18.7% in 2021).
+The nation’s score on the U.N.
+Education Index was 0.650 in 2019, a notable improvement compared with 2009 (0.579).
+Between 2000 and 2021, the proportion of 25- to 34-year-olds with tertiary education in Indonesia rose (albeit at a slower rate than the average across OECD countries) by almost 13 percentage points (from 6% in 2000 to 18.7% in 2021).
+Nevertheless, the overall share of people who enroll in tertiary education is relatively low (20.8% in 2024).

 Education / R&D policy